 - WordPress security plugin – A WordPress security plugin such as iThemes Security works to fix common security holes and harden your website against attacks.

-- WordPress SEO plugin – A WordPress SEO plugin like Yoast SEO can help you add additional SEO (Search Engine Optimization) features and functionality.
+- WordPress SEO plugin – A WordPress SEO plugin like Yoast SEO or Rank Math can help you add additional SEO (Search Engine Optimization) features and functionality.

-- WordPress form plugin – Add robust forms to your website such as contact forms, surveys, upload files, accept donations and more with a form builder plugin like Ninja Forms.
+- WordPress form plugin – Add robust forms to your website, such as contact forms, surveys, upload files, and more, with a form builder plugin like Fluent Forms.